Norwegian version of this page

 2.3 Basic screening

-The expert committee must initially identify a limited number of applicants who hold higher qualifications than the others: see Rules for employment and promotion for Professor and Associate Professor positions, Section 16.
+The expert committee must initially identify a limited number of applicants who hold higher qualifications than the others: see Rules for employment and promotion for teaching and researching positions, Section 16.

 The expert committee must give an opinion as to what differentiates the selected applicants from the rest.
 That is why all applicants and their qualifications must be discussed briefly.
 This discussion should be concise.
 In the case of an applicant who is not included in the “limited number”, the expert committee has no obligation to decide whether the person in question is qualified for the position.